vieillevilledehoian 0

 Da Nang

-It is also a starting point for some road trips like the Hai Van Pass or Monkey Mountain (Son Tra Peninsula).
+It’s also a great starting point for some spectacular road trips, like the Hai Van Pass or the Son Tra Peninsula (also known as Monkey Mountain).

 My Opinion